AnttiFarm/h6-projekti/README.md

-# H6-project, Simple web server
+# H6-project, Simple web server for course Palvelinten hallinta

 This ansible playbook installs both nginx and caddy.
 Nginx is on default port 80, caddy is on port 8080.